slavaim/mac-notes/XCode_selection.md

-A default XCode selection is performed by the following command
+A default XCode selection is performed by the following command (substitue a path to XCode you want to select instead of /Applications/Xcode.app)

 ```
 sudo xcode-select -s /Applications/Xcode.app